wbbraam/pyconFlaskRestplus/README.md

 ## Pre-requisites
 * Python: [installation instructions](https://www.python.org/downloads/).
-* Python Pip: it should be available in your Python install, in case it is not here are [installation instructions](https://pip.pypa.io/en/stable/installing/).
+* Python Pip: it should be available in your Python install, if this is not your case here's [installation instructions](https://pip.pypa.io/en/stable/installing/).

 ## How to install requirements